 d) Your Card is not a credit card and is not in any way connected to your personal bank account.
 Funds loaded onto your Card Account will not earn any interest.

-e) Your Card Account is not transferable, it may only be used by you.
+e) Your Card Account is not transferrable, it may only be used by you.

 b) We will conduct applicable CDD to identify you.
 We will keep records of any CDD information and documents you provide to us in accordance with the Privacy Notice referred to in Section 15.

 c) As soon as you receive your Card you must sign the signature strip on the reverse and contact us to activate it by: